The Reliquary

 A setup guide

-This guide will help you to get started after you obtain an account key to use the Reliquary.
-When we said we provide the end-to-end encrypted transport and nothing more we ment it.
+This guide will help you to get started with obtaining an account-key and setting up your first tunnel between your device_1 and device_2.
 The guide assumes familiarity with your system and networking.

 + Table of contents